quicwg/base-drafts/draft-ietf-quic-recovery.md

 # Congestion Control {#congestion-control}

-This document specifies a congestion controller for QUIC similar to TCP NewReno ({{?RFC6582}}).
+This document specifies a sender-side congestion controller for QUIC similar to TCP NewReno ({{?RFC6582}}).

-The signals QUIC provides for congestion control are generic and are designed to support different algorithms.
-Endpoints can unilaterally choose a different algorithm to use, such as Cubic ({{?RFC8312}}).
+The signals QUIC provides for congestion control are generic and are designed to support different sender-side algorithms.
+A sender can unilaterally choose a different algorithm to use, such as Cubic ({{?RFC8312}}).

-If an endpoint uses a different controller than that specified in this document, the chosen controller MUST conform to the congestion control guidelines specified in Section 3.1 of {{!RFC8085}}.
+If a sender uses a different controller than that specified in this document, the chosen controller MUST conform to the congestion control guidelines specified in Section 3.1 of {{!RFC8085}}.